How and Why to Monitor Tire Pressure

 TPMS Installation?

-A recent forum question (on the Forest River Forums) was raised about what is actually entailed with installing a TPMS.
+A recent forum question was raised about what is actually entailed with installing a TPMS.
 It seems that until you know, it can be intimidating.
 So here it is:

 1. Pair the monitor + each sensor.